260 O'Farrell Street,

 With the advent of talkies, and the Depression of the 1930’s, the Alcazar Theatre fell on hard times and became a secondary low-price film outlet.

-In 1945, it was used by the United Nations Peace Conference for some of its meetings, and afterwards reopened as the United Nations Theatre, operating as a move-over house for the Fox West Coast Circuit.
+On May 1, 1945, it was used by the United Nations Peace Conference for some of its meetings, and reopened on June 27, 1945 as the United Nations Theatre, operating as a move-over house for the Fox West Coast Circuit.